 Get Started with Touch-Typing for Dyslexia

-The touch-typing course is designed for children with dyslexia in Year 5 and 6 and will consist of four days of tuition at Bell House on Monday 26th, Tuesday 27th, Wednesday 28th, Thursday 29th July April from 1.30 – 3.00pm.
+The touch-typing course is designed for children with dyslexia in Year 5 and 6 and will consist of four days of tuition at Bell House from Monday 25th to Thursday 28th October from 1.30 – 3.00pm.

 DescriptionStudents who attend the course will take away a special keyboard to keep practising on as well as continued access to the online software used.
 Students are encouraged to continue developing their speed and accuracy beyond the course, which is monitored by the teachers.
 The group meets up again together with their parents a month later, to celebrate progress and compare their handwriting speed with their touch-typing speed.